michmich112/version-bumper/README.md

     branch?: string,

     /**
+     * Optional destinatoin branch for which the rule should take effect
+     * This is primarily used for pull_request triggers.
+On commit triggers destBranch is automtically equal to the branch parameter
+     */
+    destBranch?: string,

+    /**
      * What items in the version number need to be bumped
      * precisely matches the tag items
      */